mlcommons/mlcube/docs/runners/ssh-runner.md

 # SSH Runner

+!!! warning
+    Work in progress.
+Some functionality described below may not be available.

 SSH runner uses other runners to run MLCube cubes on remote hosts.
 It uses `ssh` and `rsync` internally.
 It supports two mandatory commands - `configure` and `run` with standard arguments - `mlcube`, `platform` and `task`.
 Users can configure SSH runner in system setting file, and override parameters on a command line.

-> Work in progress.
-Some functionality described below may not be available.

 ## Configuration parameters
 ```yaml